-On March 5, 2012, the DOE released draft three-year cohort default rates for federal fiscal year 2009.
-The rates for the 2009 federal fiscal year under the new methodology ranged from 17.7% to 49.8%.
-For the 2009 federal fiscal year, 10 of our institutions had draft three-year cohort default rates of at least 30%.
-One of these institutions had a rate above 40%.
-We plan to appeal all of our 2009 draft rates.
+In September 2012, the DOE released final three-year cohort default rates for fiscal year 2009.
+The rates for the 2009 federal fiscal year under the new methodology ranged from 16.9% to 36.3%.
+For the 2009 federal fiscal year, seven of our institutions had three-year cohort default rates of at least 30%.
+In late March 2013, the DOE is expected to release draft three-year cohort default rates for fiscal year 2010.